TiloRC/BigDataXhw/README.md

 # BigDataXhw
 A homework completed for the BigDataX REU program at IIT and Chicago.

 This repository contains two Bash scripts designed for data generation and sorting.
-The scripts are:
+It also contains a pdf report.
+The scripts and report are:

 generate-dataset.sh
 sort-data.sh

-The other file of note is report.pdf.
+report.pdf

 ## generate-dataset.sh